Handling Conflicts & Synchronization

 Set*

-methods update local cache immediately.
+methods update the device copy immediately.

 Step 2: Synchronize with Cloud